Blackdrop-Interactive-AB/godot-dear-imgui/README.md

 # godot-dear-imgui
-Native imgui module for [Godot game engine](https://godotengine.org/)
+Native Dear ImGui module for [Godot game engine](https://godotengine.org/)

 Based on [pkdawson's](https://github.com/pkdawson/imgui-godot) C# plugin imgui-godot

-The module ships with ImGui, the module is implemented in such a fashion that you can drop in your preferred version of ImGui.
-The module does not touch any code inside either Godot or ImGui.
+The module ships with Dear ImGui, the module is implemented in such a fashion that you can drop in your preferred version of ImGui.
+The module does not touch any code inside either Godot or Dear ImGui.

 ## Requirements
 Module is based on godot [3.2.3 stable](https://github.com/godotengine/godot/tree/3.2.3-stable).